 The goal of the first year of the Colorado Content Collaboratives work is to identify an initial bank of student assessments which can be used to measure student learning over time for purposes of educator evaluation (as required by Senate Bill 10-191).
-The intent is to gather sample measures in each grade for each subject and establish the beginning of an on-going build out of an assessment Resource Bank.
+The intent is to gather sample measures in each grade for each subject and establish the beginning of an on-going build out of the CDE Resource Bank.

 What will the Colorado Content Collaboratives do from 2013-2015?

-The Colorado Content Collaboratives will continue to refine and build the assessment Resource Bank and will work to fill any content or grade-level gaps that may exist when the bank initially launches.
-However, the work of the Colorado Content Collaboratives does not stop with identifying measures for the assessment Resource Bank.
+The Colorado Content Collaboratives will continue to refine and build the CDE Resource Bank and will work to fill any content or grade-level gaps that may exist when the bank initially launches.
+However, the work of the Colorado Content Collaboratives does not stop with identifying measures for the CDE Resource Bank.
 The vision is for the collaboratives to become networks for creating and disseminating innovative teaching practices.
 Long term goals include:

 - Building instructional tools aligned to the standards and responsive to gaps in student learning

 - Increasing student achievement through improved instructional and assessment practices

 - Establishing authentic and active participation in reform efforts by educators across Colorado

 - Implementing more effective use of district professional development budgets and time

 The ongoing work of the Colorado Content Collaboratives will help to build statewide capacity and also ensures that Colorado educators continue to be highly involved in the state’s reform efforts.